YVishere/ReRight/README.md

 An attempt to learn game development from scratch and attaching an LLM to control in game decision.

 To-Do: Chunkify data sent to LLM
+Fix Only one msg being sent to python server

 Refinement needed: